gcoolmaneric/spring-rest-oauth-HIBERNATE-mysql-server/README.md

 them together, and make them work.

-Witht this server template, you can foucs on develeoping REST API for your needs without caring about
+Witht this server template, you can foucs on develeoping REST API to meet your needs without being distracted

-other technologies.
+by other technologies.
 You can also improve this project or fork it as needed.

 ## Project